sfc-gh-akelkar/pdf-ocr-with-position/PHASE_0_COMPLETE.md

 ```
 pdf-ocr-with-position/
-├── phase_0_baseline.ipynb      # ⭐ Import this into Snowflake
+├── pdf-ocr-with-position.ipynb # ⭐ Import this into Snowflake
 ├── Prot_000.pdf                # Sample protocol PDF
 ├── README.md                   # Full project documentation
 ├── QUICKSTART.md               # How to get started in 3 steps